03. The Signature Studies

 The Signature Studies:

-For the practitioner moving beyond instruction.
+For the practitioner moving beyond instruction and into authorship.

 Building a Definitive Body of Work

-I. High-Intensity Field Production
+I. Field Authorship

-We move past the single frame to focus on the "Deep Observation" required for long-form narrative.
-This phase eliminates the noise of the "snapshot" and establishes a rigorous, manual workflow built on the bones of the city.
+We move beyond the isolated capture to focus on the Deep Observation required for a long-form narrative.
+This phase eradicates Technical Drag and establishes a rigorous, manual workflow built upon the structural bones of the city.
+We don't just find scenes; we author the vision.

 II.
-The Visionary Audit
+The Narrative Audit

-A mid-residency editorial review where we identify the emerging themes and "Narrative Anchors" of your work.
-We analyze the technical and conceptual threads of your capture to ensure the final output is a cohesive, intentional statement rather than a collection of fragments.
+A mid-residency editorial diagnostic where we identify emerging themes and Narrative Anchors.
+We deconstruct the technical and conceptual threads of your work to ensure the final output is a cohesive, intentional statement.
+This is where we pivot from discovery to deliberate construction.

 III.
 Final Synthesis & Curation